rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 And two other principles on how to use the mental models:

+>* the first rule is that you can't really know anything if you just remember isolated facts and try and bang 'em back.
+If the facts don't hang together on a latticework of theory, you don't have them in a usable form.
->* you must able to convolute these discipline in your head!
+>* you must able to convolute these models in your head!
->* you must attribute to the discipline you are trying to use
+>* you must use attribution to array your experience, both vicarious and direct, on the allticework of of models .

 In Layman's term, If you want to build and use a lattice work of mental models, you need to do the following: